Hugh Barton, LMFT

 Psychotherapy For Creative Spirits

 The focus of my practice is in helping people who find themselves at a crossroad.
-This includes young adults wondering where their genius lies, men and women in the second half of life who feel a loss of meaning and purpose, couples moving towards marriage for the first time, and long-term partnerships facing conflict yet wondering if they can fan the flame of desire once again.
+This includes young adults wondering where their genius lies, men and women in the second half of life who feel a loss of meaning and purpose, couples moving towards marriage for the first time and want premarital counseling, and long-term partnerships facing conflict yet wondering if they can fan the flame of desire once again.

 These crossroads are full of unexpected moods like fear, anger and loneliness.
 Self-doubt, depression, and anxiety can arise.
 And familiar ways of coping no longer seem to work.
 It feels as if you have entered unknown territory.
 But fear not.
 You are going through a natural process of evolution so you can rediscover your true self, buried so long beneath symptoms and distractions.
-This is a great time to do inner work and reconnect with your imagination, courage, creativity, and freedom.
+This is a great time to do deep inner work and reconnect with your imagination, courage, and freedom.

 Maybe I can help.
-My education and training as a therapist is based in the traditions of Jungian Analysis, Person-Centered psychotherapy, and Buddhist spirituality.
+My education and training is in Jungian Analysis, Person-Centered psychotherapy, and Buddhist spirituality.
 My life experience as a musician, cook, and graphic designer allows me to understand the specific challenges encountered by individuals with a creative spirit.

 While my approach to therapy is effective for a great many people, my specialty is working with artists of all types, such as directors, composers, chefs, painters, writers, editors, creative entrepreneurs, photographers, decorators, sculptors, architects, designers, and art directors, as well as students and apprentices in these fields.